-In our previous articles, we mentioned about some tips to get more subscribers for your online courses with landing page.
+In our previous articles, we mentioned some tips to get more subscribers for your online courses with a landing page.
 Have you got any for your list?
 If yes, congratulations!
-You are successful to go through the first stage of converting audience to customer.
+You are successful to go through the first stage of converting the audience to customers.

 Now, it’s your mission to make sure these subscribers keep connecting with your business.
 And welcome emails can support you to maintain relationship with them.

 With every new subscriber, it’s really important to carefully start contacting with them by sending great welcome emails in order to take first steps in their journey with your business.

 According to Hubspot, welcome emails usually mark high open rate of 50% which are more effective than newsletter.
 Therefore, you will need to take your time to prepare for welcome emails for your subscribers.
 If you are still struggling on how to get people to sign up for your list, you can read through our some guides to generate lists by Facebook, Facebook Group, Landing Page or Content to reach higher sales for online courses.

 What are welcome emails?

 Welcome emails are known as the first emails that businesses send to customers after they register on the website with the desire to receive information about products, services or promotions.
 However, welcome emails also give the first impression that businesses create with customers and determine the success of the entire campaign.